Check out the 1910 Abraham Flexner Report from the Carnegie Foundation here.

 Arguably, one of the most crucial advances in medicine was the change in how physicians were educated.
 In 1851, “physicians” in Kentucky, along with every other state in the union at the time, could begin treating patients without ever having to attend medical school.
 A degree could eventually be obtained by attending two sessions at a medical school with each session lasting roughly five months each.
 By 1851, there were three medical schools in Kentucky; one in Lexington, Transylvania University Medical Department, and two in Louisville, the University of Louisville Medical Department and the Kentucky School of Medicine.
 Transylvania University Medical Department closed its doors in 1859 with the Kentucky School of Medicine intended to take its place.
 The remaining two schools in Louisville continued their sessions until the Civil War when there were disruptions.
 Open hostilities between medical faculties were not uncommon in Kentucky medical schools.
 Harvard president Charles William Eliot was quoted as saying (of the school’s Medical Department) “had no examination for admission and no standard of preliminary education.
 Anybody could walk into it from the street and many did walk in who could barely read and write.”

 It was not until 1893 when Johns Hopkins University established the first “modern” school of medicine in the United States and mandated rigid entrance requirements with an emphasis on research.
 A rapid increase in medical school in Kentucky, such as the Southwestern Homeopathic Medical College and Hospital and the Kentucky University Medical Department, among many others, meant that evils would quickly arise.
 In 1910 Abraham Flexner, by way of the Carnegie Foundation for the Advancements of Teaching, released a scathing report on the status of medical school in Kentucky and throughout the country.
 The American Medical Association responded and instituted measures to change the deficiencies.
-During this time there was five medical schools in Louisville; these merged into the University of Louisville School of Medicine shortly before the report was released.
+During this time there were five medical schools in Louisville; these merged into the Medical Department of the University of Louisville shortly before the report was released.
 Kentucky physician Emmet F. Horine opined that a century ago (prior to 1951) calls for physicians were answered on foot, horseback, in open carts, and, sometimes, in carriages.
 He also noted that it was not uncommon for elderly physicians to tell stories of calls being made on horseback in winter and, to keep warm, they would dismount and walk the remainder of the way.

 100 Years of Leadership in Kentucky Medicine